 On 1 May 1937, about eighteen months after the disappearance, two Burmese fisherman found a landing gear assembly floating in the Andaman Sea near Kokunye Kyun (Aye Island), off the west coast of Burma.
 Lockheed was able to confirm that it was from Lady Southern Cross.
-The unit is the collection of the Powerhouse Museum, Sydney, Australia.
+The component is in the collection of the Powerhouse Museum, Sydney, Australia.

 In 2009, searchers claimed to have located the wreck of the airplane near the island, but this has not been confirmed.